hbctraining/DGE_workshop/lessons/05_DGE_DESeq2_analysis2.md

 ## Hypothesis testing using the Wald test

-Generally, **we are interested in the LFC estimates relative to other sample groups**.
-To determine whether the difference in shrunken LFC estimates differs significantly from zero, the **Wald test** is used.
-The Wald test is used to make **pair-wise comparisons**.
+Generally, we are interested in the LFC estimates relative to other sample groups. **To determine whether the difference in shrunken LFC estimates differs significantly from zero, the *Wald test is used.** The Wald test is used to make pair-wise comparisons.

 ### Creating contrasts